Your Guide to Residential Living

 The Residence Life central office is located on the fourth floor of Bohn Hall and is open Monday through Friday from 8:30 am to 4:30 pm during the academic year.
-At this location, you will find the offices of the Executive Director of Residence Life; Associate Director; 2 of the Assistant Directors for Residence Life; Housing Services Coordinator; and Housing Assignments Coordinator, as well as their support staff.
+At this location, you will find the offices of the Executive Director of Residence Life; Associate Directors; Assistant Directors; Housing Services Coordinator; and Housing Assignments Coordinator, as well as their support staff.
 They are available to assist you when you have an administrative problem or concern that cannot be resolved by your Resident Assistant or Community Director.

 If you would like to speak with the Assistant Director that oversees your neighborhood, listed below are

-- Traditional campus neighborhood is made up of Blanton, Bohn, Freeman, Russ Halls and Stone Halls – The Assistant Director is located in Bohn Hall main office
+- Traditional campus neighborhood is made up of Blanton, Bohn, Freeman, Russ Halls, and Stone Halls

-- The Heights Neighborhood is made up of Machuga and Dinallo Heights- The Assistant Director is in the Dinallo Heights office
+- The Heights Neighborhood is made up of Machuga and Dinallo Heights

 - The Clove Road Neighborhood consists of Hawk Crossing, Frank Sinatra Hall and The Village at Little Falls